timchunght/docker_unicorn_rails_setup/README.md

 Note, DigitalOcean has a prebuilt Docker image that you can use.
 However, you will need to install ``docker-compose`` or previously known as ``fig``.
 Both ``fig.yml`` and ``docker-compose.yml`` files are accepted by ``docker-compose``.
 They are syntactically identical.

-If everything goes well, you have your app ready to deployed in no time. ``Docker`` to an AWESOME tool for automating your deployment workflow.
+If everything goes well, you have your app ready to be deployed in no time. ``Docker`` to an AWESOME tool for automating your deployment workflow.

 #Customisation Section